-Madeline is an actor, writer, and musician based in Washington, D.C.
+Madeline is an actor, writer, and musician currently living and working in New York City.

 She is a drummer and vocalist in the D.C.-based punk band Ultra Beauty (S/T EP out now on Sister Polygon Records) and is the playwright/performer of MOM BABY GOD, an immersive dark comedy about teenage sexuality in the Christian Right based on immersive research and interviews with right-wing activists.
 An earlier version of the show (dir.
 Emma Weinstein) toured nationally and was the subject of a right-wing smear campaign.
 Madeline re-developed the show in March 2018 at Taffety Punk Theatre Company, directed by Lise Bruneau.
 The production enjoyed a sold-out run and was made critic's pick at The Washington City Paper and The Washington Post.